hsantos97/programming_language_paradigms/README.md

 ## GO
 - Go (also called Golang or Go language) is an open source programming language used for general purpose.
 Go was developed by Google engineers to create dependable and efficient software.
 Most similarly modeled after C, Go is statically typed and explicit.

+## PROLOG
+- Prolog is a logic programming language associated with artificial intelligence and computational linguistics.
+Prolog has its roots in first-order logic, a formal logic, and unlike many other programming languages, Prolog is intended primarily as a declarative programming language: the program logic is expressed in terms of relations, represented as facts and rules